 - Communicate and ask questions.
 You are not alone.
 Everyone is working through the very same vaccination issues.
 Reach out to your network, including colleagues at other companies, with questions and/or consult your NP L&E attorney who has been on the front lines of this topic.

-Please reach out to me, my co-presenters, Rachel Conn and Jeff Gilbreth, or your Nixon Peabody Labor & Employment attorney with any concerns you might have or to discuss how we can assist you.
+Please reach out to your Nixon Peabody Labor & Employment attorney with any concerns you might have or to discuss how we can assist you.